-In rare cases, an increased chance of developing brain and other CNS tumours runs in families.
-This is more likely to be the case if other people in your family had brain or other CNS tumours in their childhood.
-When these tumours run in families, the tumour usually develops at a younger age than in children with no family history of the disease.
+In rare cases, an increased chance of getting brain and other CNS tumours can run in families.
+This is more likely if other family members had childhood brain or other CNS tumours.
+When these tumours run in families, the tumour usually grows at a younger age than in children with no family history of the disease.

-Some types of genetic conditions can increase a child’s chance of developing brain and other CNS tumours.
-In these cases, specific changes in one or several genes have been identified that contribute to cancer.
-These conditions can run in families, or they can start in the child from a fault in their DNA.
+Some types of genetic conditions can increase a child’s chance of getting brain and other CNS tumours.
+In these cases, researchers have found specific changes in one or several genes that can cause cancer.
+These conditions can run in families.
+However, they can also start in the child due to a mutation in their DNA.

 - neurofibromatosis type 1 (von Recklinghausen disease)